philip-shen/note_Networking/IPv6_StatelessAddAutoConf_SLAAC/README.md

 # 4.1.
 Site Renumbering
 Address leasing facilitates site renumbering by providing a mechanism to time-out addresses assigned to interfaces in hosts.
 At present, upper-layer protocols such as TCP provide no support for changing end-point addresses while a connection is open.

+Dividing valid addresses into preferred and deprecated categories provides a way of indicating to upper layers that a valid address may become invalid shortly and that future communication using the address will fail, should the address's valid lifetime expire before communication ends.
+To avoid this scenario, higher layers should use a preferred address (assuming one of sufficient scope exists) to increase the likelihood that an address will remain valid for the duration of the communication.
+It is up to system administrators to set appropriate prefix lifetimes in order to minimize the impact of failed communication when renumbering takes place.
+The deprecation period should be long enough that most, if not all, communications are using the new address at the time an address becomes invalid.

+The IP layer is expected to provide a means for upper layers (including applications) to select the most appropriate source address given a particular destination and possibly other constraints.
+An application may choose to select the source address itself before starting a new communication or may leave the address unspecified, in which case, the upper networking layers will use the mechanism provided by the IP layer to choose a suitable address on the application's behalf.

+Detailed address selection rules are beyond the scope of this document and are described in [RFC3484](https://tools.ietf.org/html/rfc3484).

+# 5. Protocol Specification
+Autoconfiguration is performed on a per-interface basis on multicast-capable interfaces.
+For multihomed hosts, autoconfiguration is performed independently on each interface.
+Autoconfiguration applies primarily to hosts, with two exceptions.
+Routers are expected to generate a link-local address using the procedure outlined below.
+In addition, routers perform Duplicate Address Detection on all addresses prior to assigning them to an interface.

+# 5.1.
+Node Configuration Variables
+A node MUST allow the following autoconfiguration-related variable to be configured by system management for each multicast-capable interface:
+   DupAddrDetectTransmits  The number of consecutive Neighbor Solicitation messages sent while performing Duplicate Address
+                              Detection on a tentative address.
+                              A value of zero indicates that Duplicate Address Detection is not performed on tentative addresses.
+                              A value of one indicates a single transmission with no follow-up retransmissions.
+Default: 1, but may be overridden by a link-type specific value in the document that covers issues related to the transmission of IP
+      over a particular link type (e.g., [RFC2464]).

+# 5.2.
+Autoconfiguration-Related Structures
+how routers (auto)configure their interfaces is beyond the scope of this document.

+A host maintains a list of addresses together with their corresponding lifetimes.
+The address list contains both autoconfigured addresses and those configured manually.

+# 1. Introduction
+# 1. Introduction
+# 1. Introduction
+# 1. Introduction
+# 1. Introduction
+# 1. Introduction
+# 1. Introduction
+# 1. Introduction
+# 1. Introduction
+# 1. Introduction
 # 1. Introduction
 # 1. Introduction
 # 1. Introduction